|Frequently Asked Questions...|

 Will my child be able to join competition teams after a few terms?Only those who have met the given criteria.
 As students entering high school years, the requirements will be much more demanding, especially in their software development/design , problems solving, and trouble shooting skills, as well as teamwork.
 Entering competitions with Storming Robots is at the Administration's discretion.

 Can I have makeup session?

-We highly encourage students to be committed to the club and not to miss a class unnecessarily.
+We highly encourage students to be committed to the robotics classes schedule and not to miss a class unnecessarily.

 Our strength is to stay fluid with each individual group's interest and learning in order to allow the fullest learning potential.
 Due to the nature of team work, it causes disruption to others.
 In addition to open-end challenge environment, group discussions, thought stimulation among members, interaction with partners, etc., are all different from class to class.
 It is almost impossible to replicate with another class.

 Purpose of any makeup session is to ensure students to catch up with class pace, "not" to make up hours.
 Without proper skills set and maturity, it is not productive to seat-in another classroom to make up 2 hours of work on your own.
 For non-advanced groups, it is far more productive that instructor provides extra assistance to the student for catching up.
 No makeup sessions will be neccessary for lower level students.Please review details on makeup sessions.